trevorproject/rainbow-relax/README.md

      git tag qa-v1.0
      git push origin qa-v1.0
      ```

-2.The link for this test is : https://trevorproject.github.io/rainbow-relax/qa/
+2. The link for this test is : https://trevorproject.github.io/rainbow-relax/qa/

 3. **Verify Deployment:**
    - The **QA deployment** will trigger automatically when the tag is pushed.